Christian Walker Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.50).
+- The Cardinals have the 22nd-ranked team ERA across all league pitching staffs (4.52).

-- The Cardinals allow the first-fewest home runs in baseball (96 total, one per game).
+- Cardinals pitchers combine to surrender 97 home runs (one per game), the least in baseball.

-- His most recent time out came on Tuesday, July 4 against the Miami Marlins, when the righty went 3 1/3 innings, surrendering four earned runs while allowing seven hits.
+- In his most recent appearance on Friday, the lefty threw five innings against the Chicago Cubs, allowing one earned run while surrendering three hits.

-- The 41-year-old has put up an ERA of 7.66, with 4.9 strikeouts per nine innings, in 11 games this season.
-Opponents have a .362 batting average against him.
+- The 32-year-old has amassed an ERA of 4.67, with 8.8 strikeouts per nine innings, in 21 games this season.
+Opponents are batting .280 against him.

 © 2023 Data Skrive.
 All rights reserved.